• Monthly tuition is $180.00 (4 lessons) or $225.00 (5 lessons) - $45 per ½ hour x 4 or 5 lessons per month

 - Missed lessons will not be deducted from payment regardless of the reason or amount of notice given.

-- My performance schedule requires me to occasionally miss lessons.
-You will not be charged for any lessons that I have to miss.
+- My performance schedule requires me to occasionally cancel lessons.
+You will not be charged for any lessons that I have to cancel.

 - Please give at least 2 weeks notice when discontinuing lessons.

 - Books to be determined on an individual basis